jasminekaur-prog/jasminekaur-prog/README.md

 - Hi👋 I'm Jasmine.
-- 👀 I’m interested in
+- 👀 I’m interested in Coding and Problem Solving
 - 🌱 I’m currently learning and building Programming concepts
 - 📫 How to reach me - jasminekaur6006@gmail.com